-Fact check: No link between Mpox and COVID vaccination – DW – 08/19/2024
+Fact check: No link between mpox and COVID vaccination – DW – 08/19/2024

-These recent developments have led to an increase in discussions on social media, with a noticeable rise in claims about the viral disease - many of which are misinformation.
+These recent developments have led to an increase in discussions on social media, with a noticeable rise in claims about the viral disease — many of which are untrue.

 DW fact check: False